antonyorton/PileResponse.jl/docs/src/tutorial.md

 print("k₀ = ", floor(Int64, round(k0)), " MN/m") #hide
 ````

-The load displacement curve is derived following a method proposed by Mayne (2001), based on work by Fahey and Carter (1993), which assumes that the pile head stiffness varies as a function of the load ratio ``P/P_{ult}`` as:\
+The load displacement curve is derived following a method proposed by Mayne (2001), based on work by Fahey and Carter (1993), which assumes that the pile head (spring) stiffness varies as a function of the load ratio ``P/P_{ult}`` as:\

 - ``k = k_{0} \cdot (1 - (P/P_{ult})^{0.3})``

-We specify the pile head loads
+We specify the pile head loads.

 ````@example tutorial
 pile_head_loads = 0.01:0.001:0.90*pile_ult_load;
 nothing #hide
 ````

-Then calculate the cumulative displacement at each load
+Then calculate the cumulative displacement at each load.

 ````@example tutorial
 displacement = prs.get_pile_head_displacement(k0, pile_head_loads, pile_ult_load);